huntermonk/huntermonk.github.io/_posts/2025-3-25-power-of-no-update.md

 5. If status is unclear, or update is expected at this point, when was the last time I requested an update?
 6. Am I exceeding my social capital or adding to frustrating by asking again?
 7. (if get to this point) cost of having to ask and/or explain why need to ask.

-I find that when people get angry in these situations, it's actually much more about resentment for taking up brain space having to think about the problem.
-Less so about the actual outcome.

 All of this can be ameliorated by simply continually updating the task master on a regular basis.
 Crucially, that means updating them, even if you are messaging them to say "there is no update or change. will update again by 5PM EST tomorrow."